The high EI shootout is back for part two: the pushening.

 Poorly executed references to the terrible sequel that was Highlander 2 aside, I’m hoping that you’ll find this extension of part one just as informative as the first and you never know, there may be another part covering EI51200 at some point in the future…maybe.

-For those of you coming fresh from part one, you might remember my little reference to making a silk purse out of a sow’s ear.
-Hopefully, the images below will provide better examples of what I was trying to say.
+For those of you coming from part one, you might remember my little reference to making a silk purse out of a sow’s ear.
+Hopefully, the images below will provide better examples of what I was trying to get across.

 My rebuttal: stop being so literal about everything.
 This little experiment is all in the interest of the “what if” and not meant for everyone, every day.
 It may come as a surprise that there may be times when one may decide to shoot at these insane EIs for the sake of artistic intent, or pure madness.
 Please let it rest at that.